TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 9/Job 9.4.md

 ---

-[ He is] wise in heart, and mighty in strength: Who hath hardened himself against him, and prospered?--
+God who is wise in heart, and mighty in strength: who has hardened himself against him, and prospered?